|

 sector-size

-script and device sector size differ.
+header and device sector size are different.

-Note that it is only possible to use header lines before the
+Note that it is only possible to use header lines before the first

-first partition is specified in the input.
+partition is specified in the input.

 Unnamed-fields format